Mexicana Universal Querétaro

 Mexicana Universal Querétaro is a pageant in Querétaro, Mexico, that selects that state's representative for the national Mexicana Universal pageant.

 In 2004 was not sent to a State Representative.

 The State Organization hasn't had a national winner in Nuestra Belleza México.

 Titleholders

-Below are the names of the annual titleholders of Nuestra Belleza Querétaro 1994-2016, Mexicana Universal Querétaro 2017, and their final placements in the Mexicana Universal.
+Below are the names of the annual titleholders of Mexicana Universal Querétaro, listed in ascending order, and their final placements in the Mexicana Universal after their participation, until 2017 the names are as Nuestra Belleza Querétaro.